 After submitting the Proposal and Timeline, the Undergraduate Service Scholar (USS) will develop a project in collaboration with their community agency or faculty advisor (USS Advisor) to be carried out by their organization over the course of the academic year.
 The USS will manage the project, and provide three written reflections per semester (six total) on the progress of their projects as well as any issues they have run into and their method for solving them.

 - Ensuring that the USS is proposing an appropriate project

 - Providing any necessary permissions need to work in conjunction with specific groups, facilities, or in specific areas

 - Mentoring the USS and assisting with problem-solving in the field

-- Providing two end-of-semester assessments of the success of both the project and the organizational skills, social awareness and adaptability of the USS.
+- Providing two end-of-semester assessments of the progress of both the project and the organizational skills, awareness and adaptability of the USS.

 Each capstone student must register for UGST 497 upon applying to their specific capstone program.
 The UGST 497 course has sections designated to each particular capstone.
 Students applying to the Undergraduate Service Scholars Capstone Program are required to register for the corresponding section for two consecutive semesters.
 This course does not have a physical meeting place or time and may be taken for 0-6 credits.

 Public Presentation and Submissions (2nd Semester USS only)